jpalepu/SuperRes-GAN/SRGAN-PyTorch/readme.md

 The network is trained on 5000 image samples for 1 epoch on Google colab

 ## Result
-In the following table, the psnr value in `()` indicates the result of the project
+In the following table is my result of model

 | STL10 | Scale |      SRResNet      |       SRGAN        |
 |:----: |:-----:|:------------------:|:------------------:|